codeforbtv/strategic-plan/index.md

 ### Mission

-The mission of Code for BTV is to develop, deploy, and maintain modern civic software and infrastructure for the benefit of the people and civic organizations in the Burlington, Vermont metropolitan area.
-Domain-specific civic software will be created for the people and civic organizations served.
-Organizations will be encouraged to open their data allowing for an infrastructure of open data to emerge as more-and-more organizations are served.
+The mission of Code for BTV is to develop, deploy, and maintain modern civic software and infrastructure for the benefit of communities in the Burlington, Vermont metropolitan area.
+Domain-specific civic software will be created for the organizations served.
+These organizations will be encouraged to open their data allowing for an infrastructure of open data to emerge as more-and-more organizations are served.

 ### Background

-The State of Vermont and county governments have outsourced many human services to non-governmental organizations (NGOs).
-Many governmental programs are run through these NGOs.
-Municipalities often partner with NGOs for economic development initiatives.
-These NGOs bridge the gap between governments and the people.
-The focus of Code for BTV is to work with these civic organizations.
+The State of Vermont and county governments have outsourced many human services to non-governmental organizations.
+Many governmental programs are run through these organizations.
+Municipalities often partner with non-governmental organizations for economic development initiatives.
+These organizations bridge the gap between governments and the people.
+The focus of Code for BTV is to work with these organizations on civic software projects.

 ### Alignment with Code for America Strategic Outcomes